What are the different types of development finance?

 What is the difference between a first charge and a second charge loan?

 When taking out property finance the borrower, often a developer, gives charge of the property to the lender.
 If the developer defaults by not repaying the loan per the agreed terms, then the lender can sell the property or land in order to recover sufficient funds to repay the loan.

 When a developer obtains multiple finance options on a project these are prioritised into First Charge and Second Charge status.
 The terminology effectively relates to the priority given to the lenders involved – and for investors gives a clear indication of the risk profile involved in a project.

 The First Charge is given to the first lender to realise repayment from liquidating the property assets.
 The Second Charge lender will be able to recover payment when the liabilities of the first charge lender are recovered and if there is sufficient value remaining.
 Second Charge lenders will charge higher interest rates, reflecting the higher risk, and in turn investors can expect to realise higher returns by investing into a Second Charge debt deal.

-It is important to note that Second Charge lenders have the same rights to recover their loan as the First Charge lender.
 The relationship between First and Second charge lenders is usually governed by an inter lender agreement.

 What is the Redemption period for a development finance loan?

 The typical term of development finance is 12 to 24 months as they are typically for ground-up or heavy redevelopment projects.
 Development finance loans generally don’t pay any interest during the term – all the interest is paid along with the capital of the loan at the end of the term.

 Bridging finance loans are generally for up to 12 months with an industry average of 6 to 7 months.
 Bridging finance loans generally will have regular interest payments.